aces/Loris/docs/API/LorisRESTAPI.md

 If a user is logged in to Loris and can be authenticated using the standard session mechanism, no further authentication is required.
-Requests will be evaluated as requests from that user, so that standard Loris modules can simply begin using the API.
+Requests will be evaluated as requests from that user, so that standard Loris modules can simply use the API.

 If a user is not logged in to Loris (for instance, in a third party app or a CORS application), they will be authenticated using [JSON Web Tokens](https://jwt.io).